dtunikov/go-db-stream/examples/postgres-kafka/README.md

 `docker exec postgres-db psql -U postgres -d postgres -c "INSERT INTO users (name) VALUES ('Alice');"`
 - check the terminal where you're listening to the kafka topic.
 You should see the new user data being streamed!

-To stop the services, run `docker-compose down`.
+To stop the services, run `docker compose -f docker-compose.yml -f ../kafka-compose.yml down`.

 # How to use the go-db-stream with existing postgres database (in production)